Colorado Gambling Winnings Tax Calculator 2024: How Much Tax Do You Owe?

 Colorado Sports Gambling Tax History

 In November 2019, Colorado voters passed Proposition DD, legalizing sports betting in the state.
 Then, in May of 2020, the first retail and online sportsbooks began accepting wagers.
 The industry took off and there are now sportsbooks at most casinos in the state.
-There are also about 20 online sports betting apps in Colorado which is one of the highest numbers of any state in the USA.
+There are also about 20 online Colorado sports betting apps which is one of the highest numbers of any state in the USA.

 While sports betting was legalized long after casino gaming entered the state, it is still viewed in the same light by regulators and income tax authorities.
 This means that like casino winnings or any other form of gambling, sports betting winnings are considered a taxable income.
 They are also subject to the same flat income tax rate of 4.40% as all types of taxable income and gambling winnings.